Contrast Therapy

 Adaptation.

-The deliberate cycling of heat and cold is one of the most well-researched recovery and resilience protocols in existence.
-Your body doesn't get stronger by being comfortable.
+Deliberately cycling heat and cold is one of the most researched recovery and resilience practices there is.
+The body doesn't get stronger by being comfortable.
 It gets stronger by adapting.

 30 min sauna